-The pre-professional program for law is not a major in which a degree can be earned but rather a program of study designed to strengthen the student’s candidacy for law school.
+The pre-professional interest track for law is not a major in which a degree can be earned but rather a course of study designed to strengthen the student's candidacy for law school.

 Graduates have attended law school at institutions including:

 - The University of North Carolina at Chapel Hill

 - Catholic University of America